Packaging Policy Prospective Undergraduates

-You must file your FAFSA by March 2 to be eligible for Work-Study, Perkins loans, UC grants, or new Cal Grant awards.
+You must file your FAFSA or CA Dream Act Application by the extended deadline April 2 to be eligible for Work-Study, UC grants, or new Cal Grant awards.

 How UC San Diego Determines Financial Aid Awards